The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Conclusions

 \section{Conclusions}

-In this study, we employed a chemical and dynamical tagging approaches to trace field stars that may be remnants of the \textit{Nephele} accretion event—an hypothesised merger that brought $\omega~$Cen and a family of chemically similar globular clusters into the Milky Way.
-Using data from the APOGEE DR17 catalogue, we selected 470 stars chemically compatible with $\omega~$Cen in a 8-dimensional abundance space, and among them, 58 are aluminium-rich, consistent with second-generation stars found in globular clusters.
-Out of these 470 stars, 181 have a probability larger than 0.99 to belong to the \textit{Nephele} accretion.
-Our main results can be summarized as follows.
+In this study, we employed a chemical and dynamical tagging approaches to trace field stars that may be remnants of the Nephele accretion event—an hypothesised merger that brought $\omega~$Cen and a family of chemically similar GCs into the Milky Way.
+Using data from the APOGEE DR17 catalogue, we selected 470 stars chemically compatible with $\omega~$Cen in a 8D abundance space, and among them, 58 are aluminium-rich, consistent with second-generation stars found in GCs.
+Out of these 470 stars, 181 have a probability larger than 0.99 to belong to the Nephele accretion.
+Our main results can be summarised as follows.

 The vast majority of the stars that we find to be chemically compatible with $\omega$~Cen distributes over a large range of the E-L$_z$ space, from prograde to retrograde orbits, suggesting that the accretion event which brought $\omega$~Cen into the Milky Way must have been relatively massive ($\sim$1:10 ratio at the time of the accretion), and/or that a significant redistribution in the E-L$_z$ space of stars from this accretion event has further occurred.
 Similar conclusions have been recently reached also by \citet{anguiano2025}.
-The discovery that stars chemically compatible with $\omega$~Cen are distributed across such a vast region of the E-L$_z$ space accessible with APOGEE data, together with the identification in \citet{pagnini2025} of at least 6 globular clusters chemically compatible with $\omega$~Cen, shows that the accretion of $\omega$~Cen and \textit{Nephele} constitutes a major, and perhaps hitherto insufficiently studied, event in the evolution of our Galaxy.
+The discovery that stars chemically compatible with $\omega$~Cen are distributed across such a vast region of the E-L$_z$ space accessible with APOGEE data, together with the identification in \citet{pagnini2025} of at least 6 GCs chemically compatible with $\omega$~Cen, shows that the accretion of $\omega$~Cen and Nephele constitutes a major, and perhaps hitherto insufficiently studied, event in the evolution of our Galaxy.

 By combining this chemical tagging approach with predictions from the e-TidalGCs project, we also uncovered 6 stars that are both chemically and kinematically consistent with the predicted tidal stream of $\omega~$Cen, none of which belong to the previously discovered Fimbulthul stream, and additional stars associated with the tidal streams of NGC~6205, NGC~6254, NGC~6273, NGC~6656, and NGC 6809.